Free Shipping in the US on orders over $150!

 Please do not machine wash, dry clean or iron your inner tube bag.
 You may spot clean with a damp cloth and a solution of mild soap and water.
 Make sure not to get any soapy water on any waxed canvas parts of your bag.
 Rinse soapy areas thoroughly.
 Inner tubes can also be periodically reconditioned with rubber/tire dressings found in many automotive stores.
 We really like Chemical Guys New Car Shine Premium Dressing.
 It is water based, smells great, restores and conditions the rubber and protects against damaging UVA/UVB rays.
 Do not apply this or other rubber conditioners directly on the bag.
 Instead, apply the dressing to a clean microfiber cloth and rub the cloth on the inner tubes.
 Remove any excess dressing with another fresh cloth and buff.
 A second coat may be applied for a “wet” look.
 This conditioning treatment will extend the life of your bag by helping to prevent the rubber from becoming brittle and cracking.

-Our new liners are made from a water resistant, durable, easy to clean ripstop nylon.
-It is helpful to turn the bag inside out to remove all loose debris before wetting the material.
+Our bags are lined with a water resistant, durable, easy to clean ripstop nylon.
+To clean the liner, turn the bag inside out to remove all loose debris before wetting the material.
 You may use a mild solution of soap and water to spot clean any soiled areas.
 Rub with a soft, clean cloth or sponge then rinse with fresh water.
 Hang to dry before turning the bag right side out again.